Long and Kalucka Take Gold as Everyone Gets Faster

 What Happened

-Both qualification rounds saw some of the fastest times ever, with the fastest time needed for both men and women to qualify for the final.
 Men needed a time under 5.3 seconds to reach the final, which shows how fast the field has become since the World Record two years ago was 5.48 seconds.
-We saw multiple new PRs, with Rishat Khaibullin running 5.08, Long Cao at 5.15, and former World Record holder Reza Alipour Shenazandifard setting a new personal record of 5.23 seconds.
+We saw multiple new PRs, with Rishat Khaibullin running a 5.08, Long Cao a 5.15, and former World Record holder Reza Alipour Shenazandifard setting a new personal record of 5.23.

 Analysis